1964 in the Vietnam War: July

-The VC ambushed an ARVN battalion size convoy in Chương Thiện Province as they moved through an area of paddy fields and mangrove swamps from Vi Thanh to the district capital, Gò Quao.
-At least 26 ARVN were killed and up to 135 missing.
+The VC ambushed the ARVN 1st Battalion, 31st Infantry convoy in Chương Thiện Province as they moved through an area of paddy fields and mangrove swamps from Vi Thanh to relieve the outpost at Xang Cut.
+ARVN losses were 41 killed, 55 wounded and 31 missing, while US losses were one missing and one wounded.
+Khanh described the incident as "a day of shame."